UPDATE: Sen. Hanger (R) explains his vote with Democrats to defeat gun bill

 State Senator Emmett Hanger, a Republican, voted with the Democrats to the surprise of his party-mates.
 WHSV reached out to Sen. Hanger's office for comment on his vote.
 We heard back on Thursday.
 Sen. Hanger said in a statement:

 s cast in the upper house of the Virginia General Assembly building in Richmond Monday.

 The votes were regarding Senate Bill 48.
 The measure would have done away with the state's concealed handgun permit requirement.

 Jim Wood is a firearms instructor in Augusta County.
 He said the Second Amendment already guarantees this right.
 "The framers of our country, that's what they intended for us as citizens so we don't become subjects," said Wood.

 All 19 senate Democrats voted against the bill, while 20 of 21 senate Republicans were for it.
 The swing vote was Republican senator Emmett Hanger.
 He represents the 24th District, covering parts of Rockingham and Augusta Counties.
 With all the votes in, a tiebreaker vote was needed.
 Lt.
 Gov. Ralph Northam cast that decisive vote, striking the proposed bill down.

-Hanger has an A rating with the NRA, and on his campaign website he says he is an advocate for Second Amendment rights.
+rating with the NRA, and on his campaign website he says he is an advocate for Second Amendment rights.